History of Bridges International

 During the early 80’s, the drug culture changed and crack cocaine became the drug of choice which created a crime epidemic.
 The increase of crime eventually resulted in overcrowded prisons.
 He determined that a diversion program was needed before they even reached the penal system.
 Another program would treat inmates before returning to the community and deal with community reentry, assisting them in making the essential connection within the community.
 Frank said, “Releasing a person back into society without treating the problem is just plain wrong.”

 In 1980, Frank opened up the first “After-care” resident program in Orlando, Florida to provide a bridge long enough to get them to the other side.
-The Bridges of America contract with The Florida Department of Corrections for The Orlando Bridge began a partnership that provided a work-release program with a substance abuse overlay to address drug and alcohol problems.
+The Bridges International contract with The Florida Department of Corrections for The Orlando Bridge began a partnership that provided a work-release program with a substance abuse overlay to address drug and alcohol problems.
 Frank realized that if the inmates did not deal with the underlying problems which contributed to their incarceration that they would return and leave “a hole in time.”

 He said, “While I was in prison vague concepts began to come into focus.
 It seemed as though everyone was, to some extent, a prisoner of their own personality, motivated by forces beyond their control.
 One thing seemed apparent through it all.
 Takers are losers and people who don’t care leave holes in time.”

 What started as a local ministry has now parlayed into a worldwide vision that serves over 10,000 inmates and offenders daily.